What Is a Health Education Specialist?

 Career Settings for Health Education Specialists

 Health education and promotion is a diverse field!
-Within the six major career sectors for health education specialists, a wide variety of job titles and responsibilities can be found:
+Within the six major career sectors for health education specialists, a wide variety of job titles and responsibilities can be found in settings like:

 VIEW OPEN JOB LISTINGS